PRIS-CV/ENDE_For_SSS/README.md

 ```

 ## References
-Thanks for Yang's contributions.
-Our codes are based on [SketchGNN](https://github.com/sYeaLumin/SketchGNN).
+Our codes are based on SketchGNN(https://github.com/sYeaLumin/SketchGNN).

 ## License